 · Hieroglyphics (pronounced ˌhaɪə.rəˈɡlɪf.ɪks) = (plural noun) the formal writing system used in Ancient Egypt.
 It combined logographic, syllabic and alphabetic elements, with a total of some 1,000 distinct characters (*****).
 See https://upload.wikimedia.org/wikipedia/commons/c/c9/Hieroglyphs_from_the_tomb_of_Seti_I.jpg and https://upload.wikimedia.org/wikipedia/commons/3/37/Heiroglyphs.jpg and https://upload.wikimedia.org/wikipedia/commons/6/6c/Ibn_Wahshiyya%27s_985_CE_translation_of_the_Ancient_Egyptian_hieroglyph_alphabet.jpg and https://upload.wikimedia.org/wikipedia/commons/2/25/Egypt_Hieroglyphe4.jpg // But, of course, the great intellectual barrier that Champollion had to overcome was this long-held assumption that hieroglyphics were just picture writing.

-· Cutoff (1 word) = (noun) the act of stopping the supply of something e.g., The US has announced a cutoff of military aid to the country./// fixed point or level at which you stop including people or things e.g., 3 May is the cutoff date for applications to be accepted (*).
+· Cutoff (1 word) = (noun) the act of stopping the supply of something e.g., The US has announced a cutoff of military aid to the country./// A fixed point or level at which you stop including people or things e.g., 3 May is the cutoff date for applications to be accepted (*).

 · Punctual (adjective) (the noun is punctuality, and the adverb is punctually) = (adjective) happening or doing something at the agreed or proper time e.g., He's the sort of man who's always punctual.// e.g., A punctual start to the meeting (^^^ for this example).// e.g., In the report inspectors recognized the problems we have with poor accommodation and punctual starts to lessons arising from this./// (Grammar) Denoting or relating to an action that takes place at a particular point in time.